akalevich/wp-sypexgeo/readme.txt

 Sypex Geo - product for location by IP address.
 Received IP-address, Sypex Geo provides information about the location of the visitor - a country, region, city, geographic coordinates.
 This plugin use Sypex Geo API in local database version.
-The plugin allows you to select a local database or use HTTP-request to sypexgeo.net database, select language of country names (EN/RU)
+The plugin allows you to select a local database, GET query and Cookie or use HTTP-request to sypexgeo.net database, select language of country names (EN/RU)

 == Installation ==